tnakagome/exray/README.md

 # Example
 Real-world application examples of libexray are in the [Wiki](https://github.com/tnakagome/exray/wiki).

-Below is an example of exception thrown and caught within libreoffice.
+Below is a sample exception thrown and caught within libreoffice.

 This application is chosen as an example because it is one of a few, popular applications that can demonstrate the power of libexray.